 Read more: Pakistan’s democracy test: An Indian view

 At the time when SAP first came into power, just like PTI, it faced two phenomena.
 Firstly, it was the ‘Gilded Age’, whereby the ‘rules of the game’ or institutions were formulated to favour the elites those with economic and political power which had resulted in a high level of inequality in the class structure.
-Secondly, just like Pakistan today, Sweden at that time was mostly an agrarian society, with most labor employed in and most national income generated from the agricultural sector.
+Secondly, just like Pakistan today, Sweden at that time was mostly an agrarian society, with most labour employed in and most national income generated from the agricultural sector.
 The elites were the only class progressing, while the poor relief laws in Sweden, like the social protection policy here in Pakistan, had not made a major dent in bringing welfare to the underprivileged.
 In Pakistan, any study of SROs (Statutory Regulatory Order) and public policy over the years would clearly indicate, most welfare benefit derived has been for the elites.

 As a consequence, SAP grabbed the bull by the horns: took the philosophy of Marx, Keynes, and Veblen, and introduced the concept of ‘Social Democracy’ into the public policy realm.
-This basically meant creating policies that were a compromise between the income inequality creating institutions of the Gilded Age (for the Robber Barons of that time) of unregulated capitalism, and the other extreme of command communism (a politicized caricature of the otherwise moderate and original socialism, a concept destroyed by the dictatorial thought process of twentieth century fascists).
+This basically meant creating policies that were a compromise between the income inequality creating institutions of the Gilded Age (for the Robber Barons of that time) of unregulated capitalism, and the other extreme of command communism (a politicized caricature of the otherwise moderate and original socialism, a concept destroyed by the dictatorial thought process of twentieth-century fascists).

 At the same time, it needs to be understood that the model of the welfare state under the philosophy of Social Democracy evolved over time, which should give confidence to PTI and other coalition partners about the level of relevance and applicability it should hold for Pakistan given (a) this evolutionary possibility, (b) the fact that Sweden was also an agrarian society when this first started to be implemented, and (c) this targeted the Gilded Age, similar to what currently prevails in Pakistan, in the shape of the overall neoliberal thought process reflected heavily in public policy, which protects the interests of the politico-economic elites and their beneficiaries.